vrcAlbert/documentation-api/source/javascript/events.rst

 Events
 ######

-The back-office of Novius OS is a "big HTML page".
-Actions preformed in one tab can affect displayed by a other (ex: adding, modifying or deleting an item).
+The back-office of Novius OS is one "big HTML page".
+Actions performed in one tab can affect other tabs (ex: adding, modifying or deleting an item).

-An event system has been established to enable the various interface elements communicate with each other.
+An event system has been established to enable the various interface elements to communicate with each other.

-| On the one hand, the interface elements are listening events (by binding callbacks functions) by connecting to :term:`dispatcher`.
+| On the one side, the interface elements are listening to events (by binding callbacks functions) by connecting to :term:`dispatchers <dispatcher>`.
-| The other, the different actions trigger events, usually returned by AJAX requests (see :js:func:`$container.nosAjax`),
+| On the other side, the different actions trigger events, usually returned by AJAX requests (see :js:func:`$container.nosAjax`),
   which are then dispatched to all interface elements via :term:`dispatchers <dispatcher>`.

-Events dispatched are executed immediately on active tab or popup (has focus).
+Dispatched events are executed immediately on the current active tab or popup (the one which has focus).
-On the other tabs or popups, they are executed only when the tab or popup becomes active.
+For other tabs (or popups), they are executed only when the tab or popup becomes active / focused.

 .. glossary::